DaniloPetti/DaniloPetti.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Statistics' Stuff
 subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+Statistics is my passion.

 What else do you need?